Noctinae/IntellectualProperty/README.md

 ## Purpose

-This repository serves as an official, timestamped archive of original concepts, names, slogans, designs, and systems created by [Ton Nom Complet ou Entité Officielle].
+This repository serves as an official, timestamped archive of original concepts, names, slogans, designs, and systems created by **Ste3py**.

 It establishes public evidence of authorship and intellectual property as of the date of the initial commit, and subsequent documented updates.